bben1/Automatic-fundamental-investment-valuation/README.md

 -	Easily add/alter functionality of each object.

 ## Description:

+To use this project you will need to make a financialmodelingprep account in order to access their financial data stores.
+Documentation can be found here: https://financialmodelingprep.com/developer/docs/

 **A DCF (Discounted-Cash-Flow)** calculates the intrinsic value of a company.
 It sums the present values of the FCF (Free-Cash-Flow) and the TV (Terminal-Value) to calculate the EV (Enterprise-Value), before making necessary adjustments to reach the implied equity value.
 Below are the steps based on the research that I have conducted: